cgguerra/lndl-medieval-manuscripts/pages/about.md

 ### Acknowledgements

 I would like to thank my advisor and mentor Dr. Kerry Boeye of the Loyola Fine Arts Department for his professional expertise and support throughout this project.
 I would also like to thank Ms. Jennifer Kinniff and Mr. Peter Sutton from Archives for allowing me to view the manuscripts and for working with me throughout the research process.

+This website would not have been possible without Olivia Wikle, Devin Becker, and Evan Williamson and their session Building Digital Collections.

 Read more about [Loyola's Fine Arts program](https://www.loyola.edu/academics/visual-performing-arts)